-Listing 4: Uniaxial anisotropy of a carbonfibre-reinforced polymer (CFRP) composite material gprMax has always included the ability to represent dispersive materials using a single-pole Debye model.
+Listing 4: Uniaxial anisotropy of a carbon-fibrereinforced polymer (CFRP) composite material gprMax has always included the ability to represent dispersive materials using a single-pole Debye model.
 Many materials can be adequately represented using this approach for the typical frequency ranges associated with GPR.
-However, multi-pole Debye, Drude and Lorenz functions are often used to simulate the electric susceptibility of materials such as: water [37], human tissue [38], cold plasma [39], gold [40], and soils [41, 42, 29].
-Electric susceptibility relates the polarization density to the electric field, and includes both the real and imaginary parts of the complex electric permittivity variation. gprMax now uses a recursive convolution based method to express dispersive properties as apparent current density sources [43].
-A major advantage of this implementation is that it creates an inclusive
+However, multi-pole Debye, Drude and Lorenz functions are often used to simulate the electric susceptibility of materials such as: water [37], human tissue [38], cold plasma [39], gold [40], and soils [41,42,29].
+Electric susceptibility relates the polarisation density to the electric field, and includes both the real and imaginary parts of the complex electric permittivity variation. gprMax now uses a recursive convolution based method to express dispersive properties as apparent current density sources [43].
+A major advantage of this implementation is that it creates an inclusive susceptibility function that holds, as special cases, Debye, Drude and Lorenz materials.
+Listing 5 gives an example of the command to add a 2-pole Debye material that simulates human fatty tissue [38].

-The material cfrpx is used to define the material properties of the CFRP in the x direction, and the material cfrpyz for the y and z directions.
-A box of CFRP is created on line 3, with the object using three identifiers to associate it with it's materials properties in the x, y, z directions.
+The material cfrpX is used to define the material properties of the CFRP in the x direction, and the material cfrpYZ for the y and z directions.
+A box of CFRP is created on line 3, with the object using three identifiers to associate it with its materials properties in the x, y, z directions.